Interior Design Masters Program

 - Interior product design

-The course helps to shape college graduates who are all encompassing and ready to establish themselves with major architectural firms, boutique firms, real estate industry, government institutions, and the private practice.
+The course will shape an all-encompassing college graduate that's ready to establish him or herself with major architectural firms, boutique firms, real estate industry, government institutions, or the private practice.

-Some enrolling students may be those who desire to change their career direction, preferring something high-flying; more exciting and certainly more lucrative, a profession that's better (in their own view) than the one they are in.
+Some enrolling students may be those who desire to change their career direction, preferring something high-flying; something more exciting and certainly more lucrative, a profession better than the one they are in.

-Yet others are already working in the industry but wish to advance their skills by acquiring a formal and recognised academic qualification.
+And then there are others who are working in the industry but wish to advance their skills by acquiring a formal and recognised academic qualification.

-This Master of Arts degree course covers the under-listed topics.
-These may vary slightly from one institution to the other, but the principles behind each of the topics remain the same.
+The Master of Arts degree program covers the under-listed topics.
+These may vary slightly from one institution to the other, but the principles behind each topic remain the same.

 2. Visualisation & Design Communication